garydavenport73/spaid/README.md

 I think I may alert the user to save with a different filename at least for the first load, so that the new copy does not overrwrite the original.

-I may put a 'watch' button to show what's going on in the database div by displaying it.
+I may put a 'show' button to show what's going on in the database div by displaying it.